 For proper cleaning, start by selecting a long-handled cleaning tool.
-There are a variety of options available in the market, so be creative.
+There are various options available in the market, so be creative.

 Handle With Canal Tape

 Shielded a towel or soft cloth (long socks work well) to the handle with canal tape or another strong tape.
-Make sure it is fit secure, so it does not come off and become stuck in the door.
+Make sure it is fit and secure so it does not come off and become stuck in the door.

 Window (Glass) Cleaner